Missed connections caused by airline delays should be the responsibility of the airlines.

-- Should the flight be outside of the EU and between 1,500 and 3,500 km and more than three hours late, the fine is €400 (about US$460).
+- Should the flight be outside of the EU, between 1,500 and 3,500 km, and more than three hours late, the fine is €400 (about US$460).

-- If the flight is outside of the EU and more than 3,500 km and more than three hours late, the fine is €600 (about US$700).
+- If the flight is outside of the EU, is more than 3,500 km and more than three hours late, the fine is €600 (about US$700).

-The US should require airlines to adhere to their schedules just as they do in the EU
+The US should require airlines to adhere to their schedules just as they do in the EU.

 Charlie Leocha is the President of Travelers United.
-He has been working in Washington, DC, for the past ten years with Congress, the Department of Transportation and industry stakeholders on travel issues.
-He was the consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.
-He also served on the Consumer Advocacy Subcommittee of the Transportation Security Advisory Board.
+He has been working in Washington, DC, for the past 14 years with Congress, the Department of Transportation, and industry stakeholders on travel issues.
+He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.